inexorgame-obsolete/wiki-mirror/Build.md

 ## Dependencies if you are on Debian or Debian-derived distributions.
 `sudo apt-get install git cmake build-essential libsdl2{,-mixer,-image}-dev libgl1-mesa-dev libprotobuf-dev protobuf-compiler libasio-dev libenet-dev libudev-dev` should do the trick for you
 ## If you are on OpenSUSE
 Run `zypper in -t pattern devel_C_C++` then run `zypper install mesa-libgl-devel libSDL2_mixer-devel libSDL2_image-devel libprotobuf-c-devel  protobuf-c libudev-devel`.
-But you need to compile Enet yourself.
+But you need to compile ENet yourself.

 ### Clang